gregoiresage/fitfont/README.md

     myLabel.letterspacing = -3
 ```

-Launch your app and enjoy
+Launch your app and enjoy.

 ## Demo

-This github repo is a Fitbit project, simply build it and install it on your watch
+This github repo is a Fitbit project, simply build it and install it on your watch.